-In addition, the in-network deductible, copayments and coinsurance that you pay are combined to meet the annual in-network out-of-pocket maximum.
+The in-network deductible, copayments and coinsurance that you pay are combined to meet the annual in-network out-of-pocket maximum.
 This includes those for prescription drugs.
 Any coupon, rebate or other credits received directly or indirectly from an assistance program or the drug manufacturer may not be applied to your annual out-of-pocket maximum.

-The following prescription drug expenses will NOT apply towards the annual out-of-pocket maximum:
+In addition, the following prescription drug expenses will NOT apply towards the annual out-of-pocket maximum:

-- Payment for noncovered drugs or services - Any difference between the Maximum Allowable Cost and BCBSM's approved amount for a covered brand-name drug - Amounts that exceed our approved amount for covered drugs or out-of-network retail penalty amounts
+- Payment for non-covered drugs or services - Any difference between the Maximum Allowable Cost and BCBSM's approved amount for a covered brand-name drug - Amounts that exceed our approved amount for covered drugs or out-of-network retail penalty amounts